 This minor is open to any student completing an undergraduate degree in the Faculty of Applied Science and Engineering.

 Enrolment in the minor is conditional on a student’s acceptance into the minor’s core course: PMU 299Y1 Y. Acceptance into the course is based on a placement test, which is held in March.
 Placement may become competitive if the demand for the minor exceeds the maximum number of placements that are available.
 Detailed information on PMU299Y and auditions is available online.

 Minimum playing level required is RCM Gr.
 8, plus background in theory and rudiments (Rudiments II or equivalent).

-- One cannot enrol in TMU130 and TMU131 through ACORN.
-If you would like to take either course this year, please email Sharon Brown at email@example.com (include which section you would like).
+- One cannot enrol in TMU 130 and TMU 131 through ACORN.
+If you would like to take either course this year, please email Sharon Brown at email@example.com.

-- We do not have priority spaces in MUS courses, so you will have to wait until August 8 to add those.
-All MUS courses in the list below are eligible for the Minor and Certificate.
+- We do not have priority spaces in MUS courses, so you will have to wait until August 7 to add those.
+All MUS courses in the list below are eligible for the Minor and Certificate:

 The requirements for a Music Performance Minor in the Faculty of Applied Science and Engineering are the successful completion of the following courses:

 1. PMU 299Y1 Y: Applied Performance (CS) 1.0 credit weight

 2. TMU 130H1 H: Music Theory I (CS) 0.5 credit weight

 3. ECE 446H1 F: Sensory Communication (TE/TES/FE/EXT) 0.5 credit weight